-Some fish species prefer water with high alkalinity, and some prefer a low alkalinity (or acidic) environment.
+While some fish species prefer water with high alkalinity, others prefer a lower alkalinity (or acidic) environment.
 Most fish can adjust to differing water hardness and pH when the changes are gradual, but they will each have a preferred pH and water hardness level based on their natural habitat.

 Suppose your tap water is naturally high in minerals.
-In that case, it will be harder water and have a higher alkalinity level, so it may be easier to stock your aquarium with fish used to this type of water instead of constantly treating it to reduce the level of alkalinity.
+In that case, it will be harder water and have a higher alkalinity level, so it may be easier to stock your aquarium with fish used to this type of water instead of constantly treating it to reduce the alkalinity level.

-Some popular aquarium fish for a high alkaline, hard water environment are:
+Some popular aquarium fish for a highly alkaline, hard water environment are:

 - African cichlids